-CDPAC and partner organizations have received grant funding from the Canadian Partnership Against Cancer’s Coalitions Linking Action and Science for Prevention (CLASP) renewal funding initiative.
-The program of activities titled Collaborative Action on Childhood Obesity Phase 2 (CACO2) will be carried out from October 2012 through September 2014.
+CDPAC and partner organizations received renewal grant funds under the Coalitions Linking Action and Science for Prevention (CLASP) initiative.
+The program of activities entitled Collaborative Action on Childhood Obesity phase 2 (CACO2) was carried out from October 2012 to September 2014.

-The CACO2 coalition consists of seven National, Provincial, and Territorial partners with expertise in policy, research, prevention/promotion and clinical practice, as well as nine remote First Nations communities.
+The CACO2 coalition was comprised of seven national, provincial and territorial partners, having expertise in the policy, research, prevention / promotion and clinical practice, as well as nine First Nations communities.

 In CACO1, the coalition's goal was to contribute to reversal in the escalating trend in child and youth obesity by reducing the consumption of sugar-sweetened beverages and screen-time by Canadian youth and by providing a viable, local and culturally relevant alternative food management model in Aboriginal communities.

-In CACO2, we are leveraging the resources, partnerships and processes developed in CACO1 to broaden the reach and deepen the impact of our prevention efforts by targeting additional settings where children live, learn and play.
-We are addressing screen-time, sugary drinks, physical inactivity, and fruit and vegetable consumption in the 2-5 year age group by enhancing capacity in early learning settings (policy, technical abilities and environments) and by reaching out to parents and families with our resources and key messages.
-We are also mobilizing an evidence-based capacity building initiative from BC that aims to increase the provision of healthy food and beverages while restricting unhealthy options in municipal and community recreation facilities.
-We are aiming for consistent messaging across the various environments that predispose, enable and reinforce healthy behaviours.
+In CACO2, we leveraged the resources, partnerships and processes developed in CACO1 to broaden the reach and deepen the impact of our prevention efforts by targeting additional settings where children live, learn and play.
+We addressed screen-time, sugary drinks, physical inactivity, and fruit and vegetable consumption in the 2-5 year age group by enhancing capacity in early learning settings (policy, technical abilities and environments) and by reaching out to parents and families with our resources and key messages - view the Healthy Beginnings for Pre-Schoolers 2-5 webpage.
+We also mobilized an evidence-based capacity building initiative from BC that aims to increase the provision of healthy food and beverages while restricting unhealthy options in municipal and community recreation facilities - view the Stay Active Eat Healthy webpage.
+We aimed for consistent messaging across the various environments that predispose, enable and reinforce healthy behaviours.

-In rural, remote First Nations communities we are deepening our impact by adding to the land-sea-based food procurement and distribution strategies already underway.
-We are supporting the introduction of a culturally appropriate dance-oriented physical activity intervention, and an evidence-based market-foods literacy program.
-In addition, CACO2 is moving beyond a physical health orientation to help strengthen community-based capacity to address some of the core mental health issues that affect resiliency and holistic wellness.
+In our partner rural, remote First Nations communities we deepened our impact by adding to the land-sea-based food procurement and distribution strategies already underway.
+We supported the introduction of a culturally appropriate dance-oriented physical activity intervention, and an evidence-based market-foods literacy program.
+In addition, CACO2 moved beyond a physical health orientation to help strengthen community-based capacity to address some of the core mental health issues that affect resiliency and holistic wellness.

-To achieve these goals the coalition has three specific aims:
+To achieve these goals the coalition had three specific aims:

 For additional information on the project and project activities, please click on the links below: